chaseruskin/ground-station/motion0x01.md

 Chase Ruskin
 2022/02/08

+## Introduction and Rationale

 The hardware development ecosystem is overdue for an upgrade.
 A big upgrade.

 The software industry is rapidly increasing.
 Software developers are in demand everywhere.
 Anyone can go online to a code-hosting website such as Github to retrieve a repository and contribute.
 Open-source has become increasingly popular and relied on in helping move the world forward.
 It is a great time to be a writing software, but what about hardware, the very thing that allows software to be written in the first place?
 Tucked in the corner, there is one particular niche set of languages separated from the "software" world; hardware description languages (HDL).

+## A programming niche: Digital Design

-To write in HDL requires a drastically different form of thinking in comparison to writing in programming languages.
+To write in HDL requires a drastically different form of thinking in comparison to writing in a programming language.
 Programming languages are _compiled_ into a set of instructions that execute sequentially.
-HDL does not naturally translate to this logic, rather they are more so a circuit diagram translated into text that becomes _synthesized_ into a series of digital logic gates.
-Even though HDL does not fall under the domain of "software programming languages", they are similar under one key point:

-* HDL is a code.
+On the other hand, HDL is rather more so a circuit diagram translated into text that becomes _synthesized_ into a series of digital logic gates.
+Even though HDL does not fall under the domain of "software programming languages", they are similar under a single key point: HDL is code.
 One writes text with intent in a formalized style for their thoughts to be translated into some form of output.

-This single key point brings HDL development under the branch of engineering coined "software engineering".
+## Connecting to Software Engineering

+The single key point that HDL, like software programming languages, is code, reveals the truth that the HDL ecosytem experiences similar underlying issues as programming languages do.
+These issues are more broadly related to a practice called "software engineering", so we will bring HDL under this branch.

 Software engineering is more than just code development.
 It also involves testing, updating, installing, managing, improving, assessing, integrating, and delivering.
 It encapsulates the entire process of taking an idea or design and turning it into a real product.
 And software engineering is rarely done alone; it takes a team of diversely skilled people to operate under this practice.